BCG Pymetrics Test: All 12 Mini Games w/ Simulation (May 2023)

 Thinking about how to look best in the test takes away the brainpower that would otherwise be used to solve the exercises.
 By this time, you should know the drill already, the only thing left is to run it, as naturally as possible.
 Focus on the task at hand and deliver the best results.

-Learn the Secrets to the BCG Online Case Experience!
+Practicing for the second round - the BCG Online Case Experience!